-The Adult Mental Health Services team works to provide regulatory and program oversight and review, consultation to mental health/developmental disabilities/substance abuse services managed care organizations, providers of services and stakeholders.
+The Adult Mental Health Services team works to provide regulatory and program oversight and review, consultation to mental health/developmental disabilities/substance use services managed care organizations, providers of services and stakeholders.
 Our work involves assisting with technical and administrative issues affecting program development, using rules and regulations governing licensure and policy analysis, program standards, and implementation of new initiatives.

 We perform reviews of programs and make recommendations for improvements and modifications as necessary.
 The team is responsible for program assessment functions, including gathering and analyzing data in support of a specific program and monitoring compliance with state and federal regulations.